sweet-tooth-clojure/todo-example/README.md

 [Integrant](https://github.com/weavejester/integrant) _system_ (check
 out the Integrant docs for a description of what a system is and how Integrant provides a mechanism for starting and stopping components).
-The system includes a component for managing navigation events, like loading the initial page or clicking a link.
+The system includes a component for managing nav events, like loading the initial page or clicking a link.
 This nav component looks up the _route_ for the current URL in a [reitit](https://github.com/metosin/reitit) router.
-The route defines _lifecycle events_ and also defines which components should get displayed.
+The route defines _lifecycle callbacks_ and also defines which high-level components should get displayed.

 We'll look at each of these parts of the framework and how we use them in our app.

-First, if you look in the `sweet-tooth.todo-example.frontend.core` namespace, you'll see this:
+First, let's look at the `sweet-tooth.todo-example.frontend.core` namespace again:

 ```clojure
 (defn system-config